grafana/simple-json-datasource/README.md

 A guide for installing plugins can be found at [placeholder for links].

 Your backend need implement 3 urls
- * /
- * /search
- * /query

-/       should return 200 ok.
+ * "/" Should return 200 ok.
 Used for "Test connection" on the datasource config page.
-/search is used to find metric options on the query tab in panels /query  Should return metrics based on input
+ * "/search" Used by the find metric options on the query tab in panels
+ * "/query" Should return metrics based on input

 ## Metric discovery ##